PedestrianDynamics/PedPy/README.md

 # PedPy

 **PedPy** is a Python library for quantitative analysis of pedestrian dynamics from trajectory data.

-It offers multiple measurement methods for computing fundamental diagrams, e.g., density, velocity and flow.
+It provides a high-level interface for extracting fundamental measures (density, velocity, flow) and advanced analyses such as Voronoi-based methods, profiles, and pair-distribution functions, which can be combined to derive fundamental diagrams.

 ## Features

-- Pedestrian density, velocity, and flow computation
+- Compute core pedestrian measures: density, velocity, flow
-- Further analysis methods, e.g., profiles, neighborhoods, pair-distribution fucntion
+- Advanced analyses: Voronoi-based density, profiles, pair-distribution functions
+- Directly load trajectory data from multiple tools: Crowdit, Viswalk, JuPedSim, Vadere, Pathfinder
-- Easy-to-use API for loading and processing trajectory data, directly supports parsing the output of various simulation tools
+- Easy-to-use API for loading, processing, and visualizing data
-- Plotting module to directly view the results of the analysis
+- Built-in plotting for quick inspection and comparison of results
-- Open-source, well-documented, and tested
+- Open-source, tested, and aligned with FAIR and OpenSSF best practices

 ## Getting Started

 ### Installation

-PedPy requires Python >= 3.11.
+**PedPy** requires Python >= 3.11.
 It is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html).

 Install the latest stable release from PyPI: